Do you want a reliable income:

 Then you may or may not have considered starting a membership site.

 This is something I’ve been looking into over the last month and I have to say the idea has been fairly interesting to say the least.

-In the last month I’ve weighed all the pro’s and con’s, done a ton of research, and in this article I’m going to share what I’ve learned with you.
+In the last month, I’ve weighed all the pros and cons, and done a ton of research, and in this article, I’m going to share what I’ve learned with you.

 So if you’re starting a side hustle or maybe you would like to change directions this just might be the option for you.

 Before I jump into all the details about membership sites I thought I’d define exactly what they are.

 Membership Website – Is a gated part of your online business where only members who subscribe can access the content you’ve placed behind the gate. – MemberPress

 Basically membership sites allow you to charge people, typically on a monthly basis to subscribe to their program in exchange for content, community, and any other valuable perks.